 Did your experience with your first home influence any of the tips you offer young homeowners today?

 I find that today people rush into buying furniture.
 When I first got my house in Connecticut, I didn’t have furniture in the living room for four years.
 (There was plenty of room for a Christmas tree!)
 I would suggest that all young homeowners live in their homes – get a good sense of how they’ll use the room – what furniture types are required, what are the traffic patterns and the room’s proportions.
+When I first moved in, I cut my plastic countertops myself to save time and money.
 Resist the urge to be impulsive.
 You’ll be happier in the long run.

 Did you incorporate any of your tips into your own first home?